-3. Triple Net Lease.
-Section 23 of the Lease is hereby deleted in its entirety and replaced with the following provision:
+- 3. Triple Net Lease.
+Section 23 of the Lease is hereby deleted in its entirety and replaced with the following provision: - 23.

-23. TRIPLE NET LEASE.
-Lessee shall pay all real estate and personal 23.
 TRIPLE NET LEASE.
 Lessee shall pay all real estate and personal property taxes and assessments of any kind or nature relating to the Premises prior to delinquency; shall pay all utilities, sewer use fees and other similar charges relating to the Premises; shall procure and keep in full force and effect all fire, casualty, and liability insurance policies for the Premises and shall pay all premiums therefor; and shall provide and pay for all repairs and maintenance relating to the Premises.
-It is the purpose and intent of Lessor and Lessor so that this Lease shall yield to Lessor the base rental Lessor so that this Lease shall yield to Lessor the base rental specified in each year during the term of this Lease free of any real estate and property taxes, special assessments, charges for utilities, repairs and maintenance expense, and insurance premiums and Lessor shall not be expected or required to pay any such taxes, utility charges, assessments or insurance premiums and any and all costs, expenses and obligations of any kind relating to the repair and maintenance of the Premises, which may have arisen or become due under the terms of this Lease shall be paid by Lessee, and Lessor shall be indemnified and saved harmless by Lessee from and against such charges, taxes, assessments, costs, expenses and obligations of any kind whatsoever.

-4. Continuing Effect.
+It is the purpose and intent of Lessor and Lessee that the base rental payable herein shall be absolutely net to Lessor so that this Lease shall yield to Lessor the base rental specified in each year during the term of this Lease free of any real estate and property taxes, special assessments, charges for utilities, repairs and maintenance expense, and insurance premiums and Lessor shall not be expected or required to pay any such taxes, utility charges, assessments or insurance premiums and any and all costs, expenses and obligations of any kind relating to the repair and maintenance of the Premises, which may have arisen or become due under the terms of this Lease shall be paid by Lessee, and Lessor shall be indemnified and saved harmless by Lessee from and against such charges, taxes, assessments, costs, expenses and obligations of any kind whatsoever. - 4.
+Continuing Effect.
 Subject only to the amendments expressly set forth in this First Amendment to Business Property Lease, all terms and conditions of the Lease continue in full force and effect.